How To Come Up With An Effective Test Automation Strategy

 Once it is decided to go for test automation, the timing of implementing the same becomes very important.
 One should not attempt to do test automation if the application is not stable and most of the basic regression tests are failing when executed manually.
 A reasonable amount of stability in the application is expected before implementing test automation.
 Hence the minimal criteria for the right timing for test automation should be as follows:

-- All the regression tests must be consistently passing with 100% results.
+1. All the regression tests must be consistently passed with 100% results.

-- All the test cases should be clearly defined with preconditions, test data and expected result.
+2. All the test cases should be clearly defined with preconditions, test data, and expected results.
 All these test cases must have been reviewed and finalized.

-- The entire application’s manual testing should be completed for at least two releases with at least 70% pass percentage as test result of the overall application.
+3. The entire application’s manual testing should be completed for at least two releases with at least 70% pass percentage as the test result of the overall application.

 If all the above things are in place, then it makes sense to move to the next checkpoint i.e. Which?